-5.2.3 Resource Sharing
+5.3.3.
+Resource Sharing

-The Library is a member of the Philippine Librarians Association Inc. (PLAI) Davao Region and Davao Colleges and Universities Network (DACUN).
-This membership allows DDC students, faculty, and staff to research from the member libraries.
+The Library is a member of the Philippine Librarians Association Inc. (PLAI) and Davao Region and Davao Colleges and Universities Network (DACUN).
+This membership allows DDC students, faculty, and staff to research from other member libraries, subject for approval.
+Request for inter-library use can be coursed through the Chief Librarian Office.